Gymnastics at the 1904 Summer Olympics – Men's artistic individual all-around

 The men's artistic individual all-around was an artistic gymnastics event held as part of the gymnastics programme at the 1904 Summer Olympics.
 It was the second time an all-around event was held at the Olympics.
 The competition was held on Friday, July 1, 1904 and on Saturday, July 2, 1904.
 One hundred and nineteen gymnasts from three nations competed.
 The event was won by Julius Lenhart, an Austrian gymnast living in the United States and competing under the auspices of his Philadelphia-based club.
-Silver went to Wilhelm Weber of Germany, with bronze to Adolf Spinnler of Switzerland.
+Silver went to Wilhelm Weber of Germany, with bronze to Adolf Spinnler of Switzerland, competing for the German club Turnverein Esslingen.
 They were the first medals in the event for each of those nations, as France had swept the medals in 1900.

+The medals won by Austrian Julius Lenhart and Swiss Adolf Spinnler are attributed by the International Olympic Committee (IOC) according to the national affiliation of the club or team they represented, rather than their nationality.
+(Note: In 2024, the IOC reinstated its original and current attribution policy for athletes at the early Olympic Games (1896, 1900, and 1904).
+From 2021 to 2024, the IOC briefly attributed medals in individual events according to the athlete's nationality, even when the athlete represented a foreign club or team.
+Since 2024, participation and medals have instead been attributed according to the national affiliation of the club/team represented by the athlete.)
+As Lenhart represented an American club and Spinnler a German club, their results are attributed to the United States and Germany, respectively.

 The scores from this event, with some adjustments, were also used for the men's team event.

 Background

 This was the second appearance of the men's individual all-around.
 The first individual all-around competition had been held in 1900, after the 1896 competitions featured only individual apparatus events.
 A men's individual all-around has been held every Games since 1900.
 At the time, it was common to include athletics events along with gymnastics competitions in a combined event such as this.

 Another combined event was held in 1904, during the later October gymnastics events.

 The United States made its debut in the event.
 Germany and Switzerland each made their second appearance, the only two nations to have competed at both editions of the event to that point.